Authorization Code with PKCE¶

 POST https://login.tapkey.com/connect/token

-Name Description
+Name | Description |

-client_id Required.
-The client ID as issued during the Tapkey OAuth client application process.
+client_id | Required.
+The client ID as issued during the Tapkey OAuth client application process. |

-grant_type Required.
-Must be set to refresh_token.
+grant_type | Required.
+Must be set to refresh_token . |

-refresh_token Required.
-The refresh token issued to the client.
+refresh_token | Required.
+The refresh token issued to the client. |

-scope The scope of the access request as described by Section 3.3.
-The requested scopes MUST NOT include any scope not originally granted by the resource owner, and if omitted is treated as equal to the scope originally granted by the resource owner.
+scope | The scope of the access request as described by Section 3.3.
+The requested scopes MUST NOT include any scope not originally granted by the resource owner, and if omitted is treated as equal to the scope originally granted by the resource owner. |

 Important

-To be able to get refresh tokens, your application must request the offline_access scope during the Authentication request.
+To be able to get refresh tokens, your application must request the offline_access

 The authorization server uses sliding expiration semantics for refresh tokens.
 This means refresh tokens are issued with a lifetime of 90 days.
 Every time you call the token endpoint using the Refresh Token grant type, you'll get:

-1. A new access_token valid for 1 hour
+valid for 1 hour - The same

-2. The same refresh_token that was passed.
-As a good practice, you should replace your existing one even though it's the same.
+that was passed.
+As a good practice, you should replace your existing one even though it's the same. - The lifetime of the refresh token is

 This gives clients a good flexibility to get new access tokens without having to make the users go through the same process again.
 If your app does not call the token endpoint in 90 days, your refresh token will expire.
 In this case, the whole flow has to be initiated again.